Sideboard

 Added:

 • Bazaar of Baghdad - Bazaar of Baghdad is a pretty good fit since we don’t really care about discarding cards and it gives us a way to cycle through our deck.
-It also contributes to a Doomsdayfoil pile that can win us the game on the spot if we have the mana.
+It also contributes to a Doomsday pile that can win us the game on the spot if we have the mana.
 The only downside is that it doesn’t provide any mana, but that’s a sacrifice I’m more than willing to make.

 • Careful Study - Once again, this card is a good fit, being a one-mana-draw-two cantrip.
-Discarding cards isn’t a problem, and Careful Study also unlocks another Doomsdayfoil pile that wins on the spot with enough mana.
+Discarding cards isn’t a problem, and Careful Study also unlocks another Doomsday pile that wins on the spot with enough mana.
 Sorcery speed is annoying, but it’s tough to find something that can match how effective this card is.
 Every other viable option is already in the deck.

 • Darkslick Shores - Here’s a dual land that I forgot about.
 It’ll most likely enter the battlefield untapped when we play it, and if it doesn’t, it becomes much-needed discard fodder.
 It also makes up for the removal of Command Beacon, as it can produce mana unlike Bazaar of Baghdad.

 • Power Artifact - This is an incredible card.
-While it’s a bit niche at the moment, as it will only enchant Basalt Monolithfoil or Isochron Scepter, it still lets us do powerful things extremely easily.
+While it’s a bit niche at the moment, as it will only enchant Basalt Monolith or Isochron Scepter, it still lets us do powerful things extremely easily.
 I find a place for Grim Monolith in the deck as well, Power Artifact will become significantly better, providing three easy routes to infinite mana.

 • Transmute Artifact - We now have our new favorite and best artifact tutor.
 It is certainly a large step up from Fabricatefoil, and with the most expensive artifact in the deck costing only three mana, the most we’ll ever be paying for a tutor is five.
-We’ll normally be getting out our Basalt Monolithfoil for three or four mana - significantly cheaper from the still-manageable five-mana Reshape or six-mana Whir of Invention.
+We’ll normally be getting out our Basalt Monolith for three or four mana - significantly cheaper from the still-manageable five-mana Reshape or six-mana Whir of Invention.

 • Village Rites - This is our other one-mana-draw-two spell, this time at instant speed.
 Village Rites is more niche than Careful Study, since we now need to sacrifice a creature, but now we don’t need to discard.
 Even if we have no creatures on board, Village Rites can still be used as discard fodder.